AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/AddRoot.md

 AutomationMLContainer.AddRoot Method (Stream, Uri)
 ==================================================
-AutomationML 2.1 APIAdds a root AML file from a stream resource to the package and creates a package - part relationship of type [Root][1].
+Adds a root AML file from a stream resource to the package and creates a package - part relationship of type [Root][1].

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)